HuantWang/CONCOCTION/README.md

 ## Data

-This is our introduction to the training and validation dataset used in the paper.
+This is our introduction to the training and validation dataset used in the paper(We manually verified the original dataset and removed low-quality samples, ensuring faster training speed without compromising the model's performance).
 You can download the dataset from [here](https://drive.google.com/file/d/1ObjOKKWl0cS81ZF5KPMoSPprThVav5aA/view?usp=drive_link)

 ### Open datasets used in training and evaluation